Saifuddin Abdullah: Political career

-Saifuddin was elected to Parliament in the 2008 election, and was immediately appointed as a deputy minister, being cited as a future ministerial prospect.
+Saifuddin was elected to Parliament in the 2008 election, and was immediately appointed a deputy minister, being cited as a future ministerial prospect.
 He had previously been the Secretary-General of the Malaysian Youth Council.
-After the election he was appointed as a deputy minister, and was the Deputy Minister of Higher Education in Najib Razak's first term as Prime Minister.
+After the election he was appointed a deputy minister, and was the Deputy Minister of Higher Education in Najib Razak's first term as Prime Minister.
 During his ministerial tenure, Saifuddin was one of the more moderate and liberal-progressive politicians in Najib's administration.
 He criticised his own government's handling of the Bersih 2.0 rally in 2011, in which over 1,600 protestors were arrested on the streets of Kuala Lumpur.
 In early 2013, he also stood up for a student who was humiliated by a government-linked panellist at a student forum at the Universiti Utara Malaysia (UUM).

 Saifuddin's ministerial career was cut short by the 2013 election, when he lost his parliamentary seat to a Pan-Malaysian Islamic Party (PAS) candidate by 1,070 votes.

 Saifuddin has written four books on Malaysian politics.
 After leaving Parliament he joined the University of Malaya as a research fellow, but in 2014, he resigned his position in protest when Malaysia's Education Ministry forced a well-respected professor at the university to resign, reportedly due to research findings critical of the government.

 In 2015, Saifuddin quit UMNO and joined the People's Justice Party (PKR) over disagreements with the government's handling of the 1Malaysia Development Berhad scandal.

-In February 2020 political crisis dubbed "Sheraton Move", Saifuddin quit PKR along with deputy president Azmin Ali and 9 other MP's to form an independent parliamentary block.
+In the February 2020 political crisis dubbed "Sheraton Move", Saifuddin quit PKR along with deputy president Azmin Ali and 9 other MP's to form an independent parliamentary block.

 Health

 In April 2021, he was tested positive for COVID-19 and was admitted in the Sungai Buloh Hospital.
-He was discharged from the hospital after his full recovery 16 days of treatments.
+He was discharged from the hospital after his full recovery with 16 days of treatments.